-In March 2010, the Department of Industrial Policy and Promotion (DIPP) of the Ministry of Commerce and Industry published a new Consolidated FDI Policy that consolidates policies concerning inward direct investment by foreign enterprises (the latest revision made on October 15, 2020).
+In March 2010, the Department of Industrial Policy and Promotion (DIPP) (currently, the Department for Promotion of Industry and Internal Trade (DPIIT)) of the Ministry of Commerce and Industry published a new Consolidated FDI Policy that consolidates policies concerning inward direct investment by foreign enterprises (the latest revision made on October 15, 2020).
 Under this Consolidated FDI Policy, business types/forms for which foreign direct investment was prohibited/restricted, business types with upper limits on the foreign investment ratios, and business types requiring individual approval by the Foreign Investment Promotion Board (FIPB), etc. were provided in a negative list.
 Business types for which foreign direct investment was prohibited included eight areas, e.g., nuclear energy and rail ways that have not been opened to private companies, real estate businesses or construction of farming businesses, lotteries, gambling including casinos, and tobacco production.